byu-oit/ts-claims-engine-middleware/README.md

 ```

 The metadata property will always be present and must be inspected to determine whether
 an error occurred.

 If the validation_response code is 200, then the verified property
 will also be present and its boolean value is the state of the claim.

+If the validation_response code is not 200, then the response will be a single metadata
+object.

 The CAM returns two errors:

-* **400** Bad Request - The claim could not be evaluated because of an error in the claim declaration (e.g., an unrecognized concept or relationship).
+* **400** Bad Request - The claim could not be evaluated because of an error in the
+claim declaration (e.g., an unrecognized concept or relationship).
+This error response
+will include another property in the metadata object `validation_information` which
+gives additional information about what went wrong.
 * **404** Not Found - The subject ID could not be resolved to a resource.

 ### Endpoints